 5. Familiarise yourselves with sample SATS KS2 Maths Tests

-Not an easy task, as there is are few sample test papers available for the new SATs on the government website!
-However, it is useful to download so you can see the different styles of questions and levels of difficulty.
+It is useful to download so you can see the different styles of questions and levels of difficulty.
 SATs Companion has 10 test papers for Maths & SPAG, covering all areas of the new curriculum.
 They cover all the question styles, content and gives personalised feedback to prepare you child for the tests in May.